We aren't building enough social rent homes

 Source: DLUHC, Statutory homelessness statistics, Table TA1

-If the government built 90,000 social rent homes a year, we could ensure people have the solid foundation needed to lead happy, healthy lives.
+If the government built 90,000 social rent homes a year by 2029, we could ensure people have the solid foundation needed to lead happy, healthy lives.

 We think it's time society valued social housing again and your personal stories help us show that value and make the government listen.